arfathpasha/KBase_Process/travis.md

-Adding Travis and Coveralls Coverage to your KBase Apps (2 hours):
+Adding Travis and Coveralls coverage to your KBase Apps (2 hours):
 -------------------------------------------------------------------
 Prerequisites: <br>